 The Duchess Who Wasn’t Day

-Her books sold as fast as she could write them, and conformed to the model followed by most romantic novels of the day.
-They weren’t offensive to the Victorian morals of the day and they had a charming appeal to them.
+Her books sold as fast as she could write them and conformed to the model followed by most romantic novels of the day.
+They weren’t offensive to the Victorian morals of the time and had a charming appeal.
 This holiday celebrates the anonymity of her work and is observed on August 27th every year.

 A Brief Biography of Margaret Wolfe Hungerford

-“The Duchess” was born Margaret Wolfe Hamilton on April 27, 1855, to Canon Fitzhohn Stannus Hamilton—a Church of Ireland minister.
-As a child, she would enjoy making up her own stories, and some of them even won prizes at her school.
-She would go on to seek her education at Portarlington College and in 1872, would marry Edward Argles.
+“The Duchess” was born Margaret Wolfe Hamilton on April 27, 1855, to Canon Fitzjohn Stannus Hamilton—a Church of Ireland minister.
+As a child, she enjoyed making up her own stories, and some of them even won prizes at her school.
+She went on to pursue her education at Portarlington College and in 1872, married Edward Argles.

-Mr. Argles was a Dublin solicitor who would die approximately 6-years after they were married.
-During the course of the marriage, however, she would end up giving birth to 3 daughters—daughters who she now had to raise without a father.
-To supplement her income, she would write her first novel, Phyllis.
+Mr. Argles was a Dublin solicitor who died approximately six years after they were married.
+During the course of the marriage, however, she gave birth to three daughters—daughters whom she now had to raise without a father.
+To supplement her income, she wrote her first novel, Phyllis.

-After that novel became a success, she would write Molly Bawn—one of her best-known books of all time.
-In 1882, she would marry Thomas Henry Hungerford and ended up having two sons and a daughter with him.
-She would live a quiet country life and became an avid gardener as well.
-On January 24, 1897, at the age of 41 years, she would die of typhoid fever.
+After that novel became a success, she wrote Molly Bawn—one of her best-known books of all time.
+In 1882, she married Thomas Henry Hungerford and ended up having two sons and a daughter with him.
+She lived a quiet country life and became an avid gardener as well.
+On January 24, 1897, at the age of 41 years, she died of typhoid fever.

 Observing The Duchess Who Wasn’t Day